 If it is in your employee’s award, agreement or employment contract that annual leave loading applies due to the notional loss of an opportunity to work overtime, then this will likely satisfy the ATO as written evidence.
 However, the ATO notes that most awards do not contain such a statement.

 In the absence of such a clear statement, then you will need some other written evidence that reflects a mutual understanding between the payer and payee as to why you pay annual leave loading, such as to offset the loss of an employee’s opportunity to work overtime.

-Otherwise, the ATO will apply their compliance measures including penalties and possible court action for the leave loading if you fail to provide sufficient written evidence going forward.
+Otherwise, the ATO will apply their compliance measures including the possibility of penalties and possible court action for the leave loading, if you fail to provide sufficient written evidence going forward.

 If you would like to read the ATO’s opinion on this matter, click this link.

 If you have any further questions about your employment obligations, please contact ER Strategies on 1300 55 66 37.